Spanish-speaking virtual assistant cost in 2026: $897 to $4,400 a month, verified.

 The reason the managed bilingual tier prices below the LATAM placement tier is structural, not promotional: supervision and infrastructure are amortized across an office of operators rather than added on top of a single placement.
 At single-operator scale you pay for the operator plus a share of fixed supervision and infrastructure cost; the share is smaller than the cost of supervising a single VA yourself.

-This is the model Assistiq operates — published pricing at $897 (Starter, 20 hrs/wk part-time, shared supervisor) and $1,497 (Operator, 40 hrs/wk full-time, dedicated supervisor), with Team ($3,497, 2 operators) and Custom (5+ operators) at the volume end.
+This is the model Assistiq operates — published pricing at $897 (Starter, 20 hrs/wk part-time, shared supervisor) and $1,497 (Operator, 40 hrs/wk full-time, shared supervisor), with Team ($3,497, 2 operators) and Custom (5+ operators) at the volume end.
 For Hispanic-owned real estate brokerages specifically, see the real estate ISA vertical workflow.

 Four costs the spreadsheet doesn't show.